Tknusel/GO2_webrtc-connect/README.md

 **This software is compatible with Unitree Go2 firmware version 1.1.8 and earlier ONLY.**

-Firmware versions 1.1.9 and later have changed the WebRTC connection protocol and are currently **NOT supported**.
+Firmware versions 1.1.9 and later have changed the sport_mode support and are currently **NOT supported**.

 To check your firmware version:
 1. Connect to your Go2's WiFi